-What are some of the more common questions pertaining to Symantec Endpoint Protection for Mac?
+What are some of the more common questions pertaining to Symantec Endpoint Protection (SEP) for Mac?

-A. Symantec Endpoint Protection (SEP) for Mac is supported on Mac OS X 10.5 - macOS 10.13.
 Please see Compatibility between Symantec Endpoint Protection for Mac and versions of Mac OS X for specific Symantec Endpoint Protection version requirements.
-You may see "System Extension Blocked" when installing SEP on newest macOS version 10.13 -- this may be resolved by authorizing Symantec kernel extensions by using the macOS Security & Privacy system preference pane.
+Note: You may see "System Extension Blocked" when installing SEP on macOS version 10.13, or newer -- this may be resolved by authorizing Symantec kernel extensions by using the macOS Security & Privacy system preference pane.

-For a major update to Mac OS X on a client system (from OS X 10.11 to OS X 10.12, for example), upgrade the Symantec Endpoint Protection client to the version that is compatible with the newer operating system, and then upgrade the operating system.
+For a major update to Mac OS X on a client system (from OS X 10.13 to OS X 10.14, for example), upgrade the Symantec Endpoint Protection client to the version that is compatible with the newer operating system, and then upgrade the operating system.
 Otherwise, uninstall the Symantec Endpoint Protection client and cleanly reinstall the compatible version after upgrade to avoid possible corruption to logs and other Symantec Endpoint Protection components.

 Although Symantec does not officially support Mac OS X Server, there are only minor differences between Mac OS X and Mac OS X Server; Symantec Endpoint Protection for Mac will function and scan for threats as expected.
 For guidance on best practices, please see Recommendations for installing Symantec Endpoint Protection for Macintosh on Mac OS X Server.

 Installing the Symantec Endpoint Protection client for Mac covers both managed and unmanaged installations.
 Push deployment from the Symantec Endpoint Protection Manager (using the Client Deployment Wizard) is supported as of Symantec Endpoint Protection 12.1.5.